Rajiv Malhotra: Criticism

 Martha Nussbaum criticises Malhotra for "disregard for the usual canons of argument and scholarship, a postmodern power play in the guise of defense of tradition".
 Brian K. Pennington has called his work "ahistorical" and "a pastiche of widely accepted and overly simplified conclusions borrowed from the academy".
 Pennington has further charged that Malhotra systematically misrepresents the relationship between Hinduism and Christianity, arguing that in Malhotra's hands, "Christian and Indic traditions are reduced to mere cartoons of themselves."
 According to Jonathan Edelmann, one of the major problems with Malhotra's work is that he does not have a school of thought that he represents or is trained in.
 This fact undermines his claims to be engaged in purvapaksa debate.
 Purvapaksa debate requires location in a particular place of argument.

-In May 2015, St. Olaf College Hindu-American scholar Anantanand Rambachan, who studied three years with Swami Dayananda, published an extensive response to Malhotra's criticisms in Indra's Net charging that Malhotra's "descriptions of my scholarship belong appropriately to the realm of fiction and are disconnected from reality".
+In May 2015, a Hindu-American scholar at St. Olaf College, Anantanand Rambachan, who studied three years with Swami Dayananda, published an extensive response to Malhotra's criticisms in Indra's Net.
+Rambachan claimed that Malhotra's "descriptions of my scholarship belong appropriately to the realm of fiction and are disconnected from reality".
 According to Rambachan, Malhotra's understanding and representation of classical Advaita is incorrect, attributing doctrines to Shankara and Swami Dayananda which are rejected by them.
 Malhotra's epistemological foundations have also been critically questioned by Anantanand Rambachan.
 He does not, according to Rambachan, situate his discussion in relation to classical epistemologies or clarify his differences with these.

-Malhotra's critiques on Wendy Doniger's Freud psychoanalytic interpretations of Hinduism on her academic works, have "led to verbal and physical attacks on western scholars and their institutions."
+Malhotra's critiques on Wendy Doniger's Freudian psychoanalytic interpretations of Hinduism in her academic works, have "led to verbal and physical attacks on western scholars and their institutions."

 Malhotra claimed on social media in August 2020 that he spoke out against Wikipedia in the 1990s in a talk in Auroville that was posted in their magazine, when the portal sought Indian users for donations.
 Wikipedia, on the other hand, was founded in 2001.
 Malhotra's claims were criticized on social media.

 In November 2022, Google cancelled Malhotra's talk at its headquarters after receiving complaints about his views on homosexuality and Islam.
 A day after cancelling his talk, Google introduced rules for inviting guest speakers to its offices.